City Guide for: Madalena, Portugal

 Airport

-The nearest airport to Madalena is Pico Airport (PIX), located approximately 8 kilometers (5 miles) away.
+The nearest airport is **Pico Airport (PIX)**, located approximately 8 kilometers (5 miles) from Madalena.
 Taxis are readily available at the airport for transportation to Madalena.
-Car rental services are also available at the airport, providing a convenient option for exploring the island.
-Some accommodations may also offer airport shuttle services.
+Car rental agencies are also located at the airport, providing a convenient option for exploring the island.
+Some hotels may offer airport shuttle services, so it's worth checking with your accommodation.

 Attractions